digitaldante/RMDn4Humanists/README.md

 # RMDn4Humanists
-Tutorial for Humanists starting out with R using RStudio and RMarkdown
+A humanist friendly tutorial for those starting out with R, using RStudio and RMarkdown